Preservation of Heritage Sites

 Conservation Surveys:

-The Israeli Institute of Archaeology conducts conservation and archaeological surveys across Israel.
+The Israeli Institute of Archaeology conducts archaeological and conservation surveys nationwide.

-The surveys are conducted in accordance with the directive of the Israel Lands Authority and the Israeli Ministry of the Interior dated March 4, 2008, and in accordance with the provisions of the Planning and Construction Law (Fourth Addendum).
+These surveys are carried out in accordance with the directive issued by the Israel Lands Authority and the Ministry of the Interior on March 4, 2008, and comply with the provisions of the Planning and Construction Law (Fourth Addendum).